This subject guide will assist you in finding books, journal articles, and websites, as well as assist you in developing your research skills.

 - Encyclopedia of energy [electronic resource] / editor-in-chief, Cutler J. Cleveland ; associate editors, Robert U. Ayres ... [et al.].

 - Fossil Energy [electronic resource] : Selected Entries from the Encyclopedia of Sustainability Science and Technology / edited by Ripudaman Malhotra.

-- LEED v4 practices, certification, and accreditation handbook [electronic resource] / Sam Kubba, Ph.D., LEED AP.
+- Handbook of Green Building Design and Construction, 2nd Edition [electronic resource] / Sam Kubba, Ph.D., LEED AP.